Bamboo Rats: Profile and Information

 Bamboo Rats

-Bamboo rats come in size from the greater bamboo rat, which is usually around 15 to 25 cm in length (head and body).
+Bamboo rats come in size from the greater bamboo rat, usually around 15 to 25 cm long (head and body).

 However, all bamboo rats are large rodents that are also naturally slow-moving.

-Bamboo rats live and source for food in extensive burrow systems, and they hardly ever spend enough time above ground.
+Bamboo rats live and source food in extensive burrow systems and hardly ever spend enough time above ground.

-These rodents are more comfortable under the soil because they feed on the underground roots of plants.
+These rodents are more comfortable under the soil because they feed on plants’ underground roots.

-Bamboo rats live at altitudes of 1200 to 4000 m and feed mainly on bamboo and live in dense bamboo forests or plantations (except for the lesser bamboo rat).
+Bamboo rats live at altitudes of 1200 to 4000 m, feed mainly on bamboo, and live in dense bamboo forests or plantations (except for the lesser bamboo rat).

 While the lesser bamboo rat is not much different from the other species, it is more variable in its habitat, residing in forests, grassy areas, and sometimes in people’s gardens.
-This species of bamboo rats eat a wider variety of vegetation.
+This species of bamboo rat eats a wider variety of vegetation.

-All species of bamboo rats are seen as agricultural pests, basically because they consume the roots of a variety of crop plants such as sugar cane, tapioca, and tea bushes.
+All species of bamboo rats are seen as agricultural pests because they consume the roots of various crop plants such as sugar cane, tapioca, and tea bushes.

 Still, these rodents are also recognized as healthy food animals.
 The Chinese bamboo rats are sold as meat in food markets in China.

-Bamboo rats are natural hosts for Talaromyces marneffei, the disease-causing mold which is endemic in all species of this rodent in Southeast Asia.
+Bamboo rats are natural hosts for Talaromyces marneffei, the disease-causing mold that is endemic in all species of this rodent in Southeast Asia.

 The bamboo rats are classified as ‘least concern’ on the IUCN Red List.